 In a country like India, when we talk about jewelry; the majority of the people think of gold.
-Weird, but its true as gold is very popular in India and price of it is rising every day.
-It is a good medium of investment not only for the people living there but also for Indians traveling to India from all around the world.
+Weird, but its true as gold is very popular in India and its price is rising every day.
+It is also a good medium of investment not only for the people living there but also for Indians traveling to India from all around the world.

-But, it is not that easy as it sounds.
-Importation of gold from one country to other needs to go through an ultra high security at the airports and there are a number of limits and restrictions attached to the carrying and tax on gold too.
+But, it’s not as easy as it sounds.
+Importance of gold from one country to other needs to go through an ultra-high security at the airports and there are a number of limits and restrictions attached to the carrying and tax on gold too.

 Here we are discussing all the necessary details regarding carrying gold in flights to India.
-This will help you to get effective steps while carrying gold in and out.
+This will help you to get effective steps while carrying gold in and out of the country.